mivp/VizNotes/3D-and-VR-Workshop.md

 There are also many other independent VR projects at Monash that have engaged VR content creation studios or research software developer resources to build VR content for specific projects.
 Increasingly these involve the use of VR spaces as an environment for conducting research.

 ## Why 3D visualisation?
-Mu Cephei IC 1396 Nebula *From hubble telescope*
 ![Mu Cephei](https://mivp.github.io/VizNotes/images/cephei_left.png)

-*Emulated 3D animation: J-P Metsävainio*
+*Mu Cephei IC 1396 Nebula - from hubble telescope*

 ![Mu Cephei 3D animated](https://mivp.github.io/VizNotes/images/cephei_right.gif)
+*3D animation of same area of space : J-P Metsävainio*

 3D vis, or scientific visualisation is a subset of Data Visualisation - the communication of data by visual means.
 Right now we are interested in 3D Visualisation as this is a set of techniques that allows us to produce 3D renderings that can be used on both desktops, handhelds and virtual reality headsets.